JuneLeGency/android-best-practices/README.md

 - `android:text` should be in layout files because it defines content
 - Sometimes it will make sense to make a generic style defining `android:layout_width` and `android:layout_height` but by default these should appear in the layout files

-**Use styles.** Almost every project needs to properly use styles, because it is very common to have a repeated appearance for a view.
+**用法.** Almost every project needs to properly use styles, because it is very common to have a repeated appearance for a view.
 At least you should have a common style for most text content in the application, for example:

 ```xml
 <style name="ContentText">